DinoChiesa/Apigee-Java-Json-Parse/README.md

 ## LICENSE

-This material is copyright 2017 Google LLC. and is licensed under the Apache 2.0 license.
+This material is Copyright 2017-2019 Google LLC. and is licensed under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file.